ayush51/tutorial/tutorial.md

 <a name="surflystart_anchor"></a>
 #### Customise your own button

 If you want to create your own button, you can use the #surflystart anchor, which can be integrated into your websites source code.
-The button can be fully styled with css so that it compliments your website design.
-In the image of our example website, you can see the blue button below will lead you to a Surfly session.
-You can also specify the text on the button.
+You can choose the text you wish to write onto the button, and it can be fully styled with css so that it compliments your website design.
+As you can see in the image below, we created our own start button.
+If a visitor to the website clicks on it, it will lead them to a Surfly session.

 ![The end result](https://raw.github.com/surfly/tutorial/master/screens/Surflystart_anchor.png)